Dylan-Liew/definitely-not-java/docs/17-abstract.md

 ## Best Practices
 - Use abstract classes to define base behavior
-- Keep abstract classes focused and cohesive
+- Keep abstract classes focused and cohesive (i.e., all methods and fields should serve a clear purpose)
 - Document expected behavior of abstract methods
 - Consider interfaces for pure abstractions
 - Use meaningful names for abstract classes